RedPandaGA/clonedmagicitems/README.md

 ## Usage Instructions

-Once activated, in every items of type 'weapon' or 'equipment', a new tab named 'Magic Item' will be available.
+Once activated, a new tab named 'Magic Item' will be available in each items of type 'weapon', 'equipment' or 'consumable'.
-Within this tab it will be possible to add the spells that the object contains, the consumption necessary for their activation, the maximum number of charges available and whether these charges can be restored through some kind of recharging.
+In this tab, you can drag spells from a compendium and configure its consumption which will be subtracted from the total number of charges each time the spell is used.
+You can also configure the max number of charges, if that charges can be recharged and how and if the item will be destroyed when the charges reach 0.

+in this way it is possible to obtain combinations capable of creating for example:
+* A legendary staff equipped with great thaumaturgical spells:
+* A globe with a perennial light spell.
+* A scroll with a powerful necromantic spell that dissolves once pronounced.

+When a character is equipped with one or more magical objects, within his sheet in the spellbook section, a set of inherited spells divided by item will be displayed after his owned spells.

 ## Compatibility

-Tested on 0.4.5 version.
+Tested on 0.4.7 version.

 ## Feedback